Sajjad-Hossain-Talukder/SmartWeight-RaspberryPi-HX711-based-Digital-Weight-Machine-with-Object-Detection/README.md

 ## SmartWeight : RaspberryPi-HX711 based Digital Weight Machine with Object Detection

+### Short Description

+This project aims to develop a smart system that utilizes an HX711 module and a load cell for precise weight measurement and a camera integrated with a Convolutional Neural Network (CNN) model for object detection.
+The system will allow users to place objects on the load cell, measure their weight accurately, and use the camera to identify the object.
+The detected object's unit price will be retrieved from a database and multiplied by the measured weight, resulting in the total price.
+The system will provide real-time price calculations, ensuring accurate and efficient pricing for various objects.
+Users will be able to view and manage the unit prices stored in the database, enhancing flexibility and adaptability.

 ### RaspberryPI - HX711 Module - Load Cell Connection